 - In Ireland, safety is of main concern.
-Visitors here rarely encounter the problems.
-Violence is no longer exist here.
+Visitors here rarely encounter problems.
+Violence is no longer exists here.
 It is the reason why Ireland tops the list of safest countries in the world.

-- Since 20th century, Ireland has seen a tremendous economic growth.
+- Since the 20th century, Ireland has seen tremendous economic growth.
 Even in 2009 when the financial crisis piled up, it had higher GDP in Europe.

 - Europe’s more than 25% of computers are manufactured in Ireland.
 The hi-tech companies like Google, Microsoft, IBM, Oracle have their headquarters operating from here.